 Under X, the compose key (multikey) can be enabled as explained in /etc/X11/Xmodmap.
 Further settings are possible using the X Keyboard Extension (XKB).
-This extension is also used by the desktop environment GNOME (gswitchit).

-Tip: For More Information
+Tip: More information

-Information about XKB is available in the documents listed in /www.usr/share/doc/pack-ages/xkeyboard-config (part of the xkeyboard-config package).
+Information about XKB is available in the documents listed in /usr/share/doc/packages/xkeyboard-config (part of the xkeyboard-config package).

-15.4 Language and Country-Specific Settings
+15.4 Language and country-specific settings